Fritos Maduros (Fried Ripe Plantains) is one of our most popular side dishes, one you could make even if you are a beginner cook.

-If you know this dish, and are wondering why anyone would need a recipe for Fritos Maduros, then this is probably not a recipe you’ll need.
-But think of those people who’ve never had the pleasure to try this.
+If you know this dish and are wondering why anyone would need a recipe for Plátanos Fritos Maduros, then this is probably not a recipe you'll need.
+But think of those people who've never had the pleasure of trying it.

 They need this in their lives, don't you think?

-There can’t be in the Dominican cuisine any other dish that combines so well simplicity of preparation, popularity and exotic flavor.
-This popular dish is popular in Cuba and Puerto Rico too, where they are known as maduros.
+There can't be any other dish in Dominican cuisine that combines the simplicity of preparation, popularity, and exotic flavor so perfectly.
+This dish is popular in Cuba and Puerto Rico too, where they are known as maduros or maduritos.

 They are also served in many other Latin American countries.

-This is served as a side dish to lunch or dinner, another way in which we Dominicans combine sweet and savory flavors.
-Another sweet dish served with savory dishes is Plátanos al Caldero (Caramelized Ripe Plantains), or even a ripe banana in a pinch.
+Plátanos maduros fritos are served as a side dish to lunch or dinner, another way in which we Dominicans combine sweet and savory flavors.
+Another sweet dish served with savory dishes is Plátanos al Caldero (Caramelized Ripe Plantains), or even a ripe banana at a pinch.

 - 2 ripe plantains